 Hurried and incomplete as it is, I hope this brief survey sufficed in showing that the threshold we call death - perceived by some as a wall, as a door by others - enticed and mystified some great psychologists no less than us common gazers.

-The 'undiscovered country' remains clad in caliginous mist, its features hidden from view.
-Whether they be those of absolute nothingness or of some unimaginable otherness.
+The 'undiscovered country' remains clad in caliginous mist, perhaps curtaining absolute nothingness, perhaps an unimaginable otherness.

 Fechner, G. T. (1836/1905).
 The Little Book on Life After Death.
 Boston: Little & Brown.